19 November 2018

 If there was a window into my brain, rather than seeing nerve endings humming along connecting with other nerve endings in a smooth and reliable path, one would see sparks and ignition.
 The sparks would look like the sparklers kids ignite on the Fourth of July with light and energy radiating out.
 I wish my brain worked more like a yoga master, but it’s frenetic and busy and haphazard at times.
 Some people would call me spacey, others preoccupied, but I think I have a brain that is so overloaded with plans and ideas that they rub together causing a minor or sometimes major combustion.

-I find serenity by creating moments of quite away from noise and interruptions.
+I find serenity by creating moments of quiet away from noise and interruptions.
 It’s the sameness and a routine that allows me to be still.
 My peaceful time is in the morning in my bedroom with a cup of coffee, a pen and a book or two.
 The chair is a soft aqua and cushy and I begin to write.
 I have a journal that prompts me with questions about my life.
 The intention is to pass it along to my children.
 The last entry was about winter snowstorms in New Jersey.
 They may not really believe that I walked a mile home from school in a blinding snowstorm, but I did.

 Next up I read something that is inspirational or sparks my creativity.
 Julia Cameron has wonderful thought provoking, deeply contemplative ideas.
 Here’s her quote for today.
 “Help your brother’s boat across and lo! your own has reached the shore.”
 Hindu Proverb.